M-Files/Developer-Portal/Vault-Application-Framework/using-vb.net.md

 In order to use the Vault Application Framework, we need to first set up some references to libraries that we will use:

 * Add a reference to the M-Files API.
-  * Right-click on your project within the Studio Explorer, select Add > Reference.
+  * Right-click on your project within the `Studio Explorer`, select `Add > Reference`.
-  * Choose COM from the left-hand menu, scroll the right-hand window down to the M-Files API, and click the checkbox next to it.
-Note that the name will differ depending upon the version of M-Files that you have running (e.g. M-Files API 2015.3).
+  * Choose `COM` from the left-hand menu, scroll the right-hand window down to the M-Files API, and click the checkbox next to it.
+Note that the name will differ depending upon the version of M-Files that you have running (e.g. `M-Files API 2015.3`).
-  * Click OK to close the Add Reference window.
+  * Click `OK` to close the `Add Reference` window.
-  * Expand References within the project in Solution Explorer (if not already expanded).
+  * Expand `References` within the project in Solution Explorer (if not already expanded).
-  * Right-click on the MFilesAPI reference and select Properties.
-Ensure "Embed Interop Types" is set to False.
+  * Right-click on the `MFilesAPI` reference and select Properties.
+Ensure `Embed Interop Types` is set to `False`.
-* Add a reference to the M-Files VAF NuGet package.
+* Add a reference to the `M-Files VAF NuGet` package.
-  * Right-click on your project within the Solution Explorer and select Manage NuGet Packages.
+  * Right-click on your project within the `Solution Explorer` and select Manage NuGet Packages.
-  * Within the new NuGet window, click the Browse heading on the left.
+  * Within the new NuGet window, click the `Browse` heading on the left.
-  * Enter M-Files.VAF into the search box and press enter to search.
+  * Enter `M-Files.VAF` into the search box and press enter to search.
-  * Select the MFiles.VAF package and click Install on the right.
+  * Select the `MFiles.VAF` package and click `Install` on the right.
   * Follow the prompts to install the package and its prerequisites from NuGet.

 <p class="note">The Vault Application Framework requires a specific version of JSON.NET.
 If you update it then the application will fail to run.</p>